RHS Growing Guides

 Watering

-Soya beans are thirsty plants and crop best when watered regularly, especially once they start to flower and form pods.
+Soya beans are thirsty plants and crop best when watered regularly in dry spells, especially once they start to flower and form pods.
+To reduce competition for water, keep the soil around your plants free from weeds.

 Mulching

-Apply a thick layer of garden compost around the plants to help hold moisture in the soil and deter weeds.
+Spread a deep mulch of garden compost around the plants after planting to help hold moisture in the soil and deter weeds.

 Supporting plants

-Most soya bean varieties sold in the UK grow to around 60cm (2ft) tall and are self-supporting.
-But a few taller varieties may be available and will need support – insert sturdy bamboo canes at the ends of the rows and loop string around them to hold the plants upright.
+Most soya bean varieties sold in the UK grow to about 60cm (2ft) tall and are self-supporting.
+But in a windy site, or if you choose a taller variety, insert sturdy bamboo canes at the ends of the rows and loop string around them to hold the plants upright.

 7